wangziqi2013/BwTree/README.md

 Misc
 ====

 Under stl\_test folder there are C++ source files illustrating how STL and our private container libraries could be used, as well as some testing / benchmarking / demo code.
+Using make command to compile and link these STL test cases.